Business Models

 2. Buy an existing franchise.
 There may be an existing franchisee interested in selling their license.
 You still have the benefits of a franchise business, but you will need to understand the owner's reason for selling and how they are valuing the business.
 You’ll be limited to locations willing to sell.

-3. Buy an independent business.
+3. Buy an independent resale business.
 Buying an existing business skips the startup phase, but comes with its own challenges.

 4. Start from scratch.
 This is arguably the most difficult and time-consuming way to start a business.
 You have to do everything on your own – establish a product or service, find market fit, write a business plan, etc. Half of all businesses that start from scratch fail in their first year.